elie009/FEutlityhub360/public/docs/USER_GUIDE_BILLS.md

 ## ❓ Common Questions

-**Q: Can I schedule automatic payments?**
+**Q: Can I schedule automatic payments?** <br>
-A: You can mark bills as "Auto-Pay" for tracking, but actual automatic payments need to be set up with your bank or service provider.
+A: You can mark bills as "Auto-Pay" for tracking, but actual automatic payments need to be set up with your bank or service provider. <br>

-**Q: What if a bill amount changes?**
+**Q: What if a bill amount changes?** <br>
 A: Simply edit the bill and update the amount.
-The change will be reflected in future calculations.
+The change will be reflected in future calculations. <br>

-**Q: How do I track bills I pay yearly?**
+**Q: How do I track bills I pay yearly?** <br>
 A: Set the frequency to "Yearly" and the due date to when it's typically due.
-You'll be reminded once per year.
+You'll be reminded once per year. <br>

-**Q: Can I see payment history for a bill?**
+**Q: Can I see payment history for a bill?** <br>
 A: Yes!
-Click on a bill to see its details and payment history.
+Click on a bill to see its details and payment history. <br>

-**Q: What happens if I miss a bill?**
+**Q: What happens if I miss a bill?** <br>
 A: The bill will be marked as "Overdue" and will appear in your alerts.
 Mark it as paid when you make the payment.

 ---